mattattui/site-builder/README.md

 * Twig 1.6
 * "dflydev"'s Markdown library
-* Symfony2 Components: Yaml, Config, Finder, DependencyInjection, ClassLoader
+* Symfony2 Components: Yaml, Config, Finder, DependencyInjection, ClassLoader, Console

 A `composer.json` file is included to handle the installation of these requirements.
 See the next section for more about this.